larq/compute-engine/docs/build_arm.md

 `third_party/tensorflow/tensorflow/lite/tools/make/gen/<TARGET>` where,
 depending on your target platform, `<TARGET>` can be `linux_x86_64`, `rpi_armv7l`, or `aarch64_armv8-a`.
-In the `bin` folder, you can find the benchmark program `benchmark_model`.
+In the `bin` folder, you can find the example program `lce_minimal` and benchmark program `benchmark_model`.
 In the `lib` folder, you can find the TensorFlow Lite static library `libtensorflow-lite.a` which includes the LCE customs ops.

 ## Cross-compiling LCE with Make
 First make sure the tensorflow submodule is loaded (this only has to be done